 There are opportunities to apply for a work-study position or an internship in CCRE as a site leader for our mentoring and tutoring programs.
 We are seeking students with experience in service learning at tutoring/mentoring programs, particularly students who have completed Seton Hall courses that included a service learning component.
 Students will oversee the day-to-day activities at one of our partner sites, while reporting to our Project Coordinator.
 The role will require you to be available for approximately 6-12 hours a week each semester.
 Please contact Timothy Hoffman, Director, at firstname.lastname@example.org for details.

-Matt Henry is a freshman majoring in Finance at the Stillman School of Business.
-Last semester he participated in the service lab as a volunteer at Ivy Hill Middle School where he was a mentor in financial literacy to middle school students.
-Previously, he has been actively involved in Relay for Life, Coaches vs. Cancer, and Athletes Helping Athletes.
-On campus he is a member of Alpha Sigma Phi fraternity, and with charity as one of their core values, he is very concerned with philanthropy and service opportunities.
+Matt Henry is a junior majoring in finance and economics at the Stillman School of Business.
+This is his third year with CCRE, and he has been actively involved at Ivy Hill Middle School and Watch Me Play Learn & Grow Academy.
+Previously, he has been a part of Relay for Life, Coaches vs. Cancer, and Athletes Helping Athletes.
+On campus he is the Vice President of Alpha Sigma Phi Fraternity, and with charity as one of their core values, he is very concerned with philanthropy and service opportunities.